rubenv/pofile/README.md

 * `flags`: A dictionary of the string flags.
 Each flag is mapped to a key with value true.
 For instance, a string with the fuzzy flag set will have `item.flags.fuzzy == true`.
-* `msgctxt`: context of the message, an arbitrary string, can be used for disambiguation
+* `msgctxt`: Context of the message, an arbitrary string, can be used for disambiguation.

 ## Contributing